Characterization of a radiation detector based on opaque water-based liquid scintillator: Apparatus and material

 \section{Apparatus and material}

-The efficiency of light collection, transport, and conversion to signal for the experimental apparatus that shares most components with the one in this work was characterized in Ref.~\cite{Wilhelm2023EvaluationFibers}.
+The efficiency of light collection, transport, and conversion to signal for an experimental apparatus that shares most components with the one in this work was characterized in Ref.~\cite{Wilhelm2023EvaluationFibers}.
 The type of fiber (Kuraray Y-11(200)), 64-channel multianode photomultiplier tube (MAPMT) (Hamamatsu H12700A), and digitizer (CAEN V1730) were the same for this experiment as in that previous work.
-An opaque formulation of water-based liquid scintillator (discussed in Sec.~\ref{sec:oWbLS}) was chosen due to its promising optical characteristics and material compatibility, and is referred to as opaque Water-based Liquid Scintillator (oWbLS).
+An opaque formulation of water-based liquid scintillator (discussed in Sec.~\ref{sec:oWbLS}) was chosen due to its promising optical characteristics and material compatibility, and is referred to as opaque Water-based Liquid Scintillator (oWbLS).\footnote{Water-based liquid scintillator (WbLS) is often, but not always, majority water by volume.
+This term clarifies that water is added to a traditional scintillator (oil-based solvent) via stable emulsion to create a different type of scintillator.
+The formulation described in this experiment includes a small fraction of water to promote scattering, and the majority of its volume is an oil-based solvent.}